 Get creative at the Crayola Experience.
 Photo courtesy of the Crayola Experience

 Get the Crayola Experience

-At about two hours from central Westchester, the Crayola Experience in Easton, PA is a great option for kids: There are lots of art experiences to try, like making your own crayons into fun shapes and water coloring.
-Plus, there are other things to keep kids busy and creative for the day, like the “Color Playground.”
+At about two hours from central Westchester, the Crayola Experience in Easton, PA, is a great option for kids: There are lots of art experiences to try, like making your own crayons into fun shapes and water coloring.
+Plus, there are other things to keep kids busy and creative for the day, including the “Color Playground.”
 We’ve got lots more details in our full write-up, too.

 It's always summer at the indoor water park at Kalahari Resort.
 Photo courtesy of the resort

 While there are lots of indoor water parks in the area that would make a great weekend getaway, if you’d rather stick to a day trip, a few offer one-day options, including Kalahari Resort in Pocono Manor, Pennsylvania, and CoCo Key Water Resort in Mount Laurel, New Jersey.